 - 1. Prevailing staffing patterns; - 2.
-The staffing plan established pursuant to this section; - 3.
-The facility deployment of video monitoring systems and other monitoring technologies; and - 4.
+The facility deployment of video monitoring systems and other monitoring technologies; and - 3.
 The resources the facility has available to commit to ensure adherence to the staffing plan.

-The facility provided and the auditor reviewed the 2018 and 2019 14-02 CC-I Staffing Plan review and saw that the facility assessed, determined, and documented whether adjustments are needed to the staffing plan, whether adjustments are needed to prevailing staffing patterns, whether adjustments are needed to the facility's deployment of video monitoring systems and other monitoring technologies, and whether adjustments are needed to the resources the facility has available to commit in order to ensure adequate staffing levels.
+The facility provided and the auditor reviewed the 202114-02 CC-I Staffing Plan review and saw that the facility assessed, determined, and documented whether adjustments are needed to the staffing plan, whether adjustments are needed to prevailing staffing patterns, whether adjustments are needed to the facility's deployment of video monitoring systems and other monitoring technologies, and whether adjustments are needed to the resources the facility has available to commit in order to ensure adequate staffing levels.